Team-Grapefruit-Web-Services/Grapefruit-Note/README.md

   • Provide a RESTful API

-      o The endpoints should provide CRUD operations: POST, GET, PUT and DELETE
+      o The endpoints should provide CRUD operations: POST, GET, PUT and DELETE D

   • Host the application in the cloud